dronekit/dronekit-cloud-docs/README.md

 This key must be included in all requests (expressed in the format `app_id.your_app_key`) and grants permission to:

-* read and update users,
+* read and update users
-* create, update and read vehicles.
+* create, update and read vehicles
-* create, update and read missions (limited to 500 calls/month).
+* create, update and read missions (limited to 500 calls/month)

 Requests that create/modify information on the service must also include a [DroneShare](http://www.droneshare.com/) user id and password (they will return HTTP 401 "You do not own this record" if no login details are provided).
 You can [create a free account on DroneShare here](http://www.droneshare.com/#create).